nojronatron/java-code-challenges/docs/readme-graphs.md

 Notes:

 1. Island Vertices will not be visited.
-2. Only Neighbors with a path to the selected 'root' Node will be visited.
+2. Only Neighbors with an Edge to the selected 'root' Node will be visited.

 Pseudocode: